feedfm/iOS-RadioPlayer/README.md

 - That's it!
 Music and stations can be added and removed server side, so there's no more touching required.
 Run your app and groove out!

+## Why isn't this just a CocoaPod?

+We've got 99 problems, and transitive dependencies with static libraries aren't one of them at the moment.